-We assessed quality of trials based on the predefined criteria listed in Appendix B, which were submitted to the Health Resources Commission in December 2001 and updated in February 2003.
-We rated the internal validity of each trial based on methods used for randomization; allocation concealment and blinding; the similarity of compared groups at baseline; maintenance of comparable groups; adequate reporting of dropouts, attrition, crossover, adherence, and contamination; loss to follow-up (less than 15%); and the use of intention-to-treat analysis.
+We assessed quality of trials based on the predefined criteria listed in Appendix B. We rated the internal validity of each trial based on methods used for randomization; allocation concealment and blinding; the similarity of compared groups at baseline; maintenance of comparable groups; adequate reporting of dropouts, attrition, crossover, adherence, and contamination; loss to follow-up; and the use of intention-to-treat analysis.
 External validity of trials was assessed based on: adequate description of the study population; similarity of patients to other populations to whom the intervention would be applied; control group receiving comparable treatment; funding source; and role of the funder.

 Overall quality was assigned based on criteria developed by the US Preventive Services Task Force and the National Health Service Centre for Reviews and Dissemination (UK).
 Trials with a fatal flaw in one or more categories were rated poor-quality.
 Trials that met all criteria were rated good-quality.
 The remainder were rated fair-quality.
 As the "fair-quality" category is broad, studies with this rating vary in their strengths and weaknesses.
 The results of some fair-quality studies are unlikely to be valid, while others are probably or likely to be valid.
-The details of the quality assessment of individual studies are provided in evidence tables.
 A "poor-quality" trial is not valid.
 The results are at least as likely to reflect flaws in the study design as they are true differences between the compared drugs.
 A particular randomized trial might receive two different ratings: one for efficacy and another for adverse events.

-Appendix B shows the criteria we used to rate studies reporting adverse events.
+Appendix B also shows the criteria we used to rate studies reporting adverse events.
 These criteria reflect aspects of the study design that are particularly important for assessing adverse event rates.
-We rated studies as good-quality for adverse event assessment if they adequately met six or more of the seven pre-defined criteria, fair if they met three to five criteria, and poor if they met two or fewer criteria.
+We rated studies as good quality for adverse event assessment if they adequately met six or more of the seven pre-defined criteria, fair if they met three to five criteria, and poor if they met two or fewer criteria.

+Overall quality ratings for the individual study were based on ratings of the internal and external validity of the trial.
 A particular randomized trial might receive two different ratings: one for efficacy and another for adverse events.
 The overall strength of evidence for a particular key question reflects the quality, consistency, and power of the set of studies relevant to the question.